luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 ```

 ---
-When operator is used on expression of a union type with a 'nil' option, it removes that option from the set.
+When operator is used on expression of a union type with a `nil` option, it removes that option from the set.
 If only one option remains, the union type is replaced with the type of a single option.

 If the type is `nil`, typechecker will generate a warning that the operator cannot be applied to the expression.